Tim's practice focuses on international arbitration and special situations in the mining sector.

 A U.S. litigator by background, Tim moved to London to work for a Magic Circle law firm where he managed the first investment arbitration claims against Spain under the ECT.
 In the past decade, his practice has focused primarily on disputes in mining including investment claims against States, underground construction disputes, offtake disputes, and joint venture disputes concerning mining and mineral processing facilities.
 He also helps mining companies solve problems in developing jurisdictions with illegal mining and disputes with local contractors.

-He has acted in proceedings under all major arbitral rules He has also handled the enforcement of commercial and ICSID arbitration awards in the courts of the United States, England, and Belize.
+He has acted in proceedings under all major arbitral rules and he has also handled the enforcement of commercial and ICSID arbitration awards in the courts of the United States, England, and Belize.

 Tim has been recognized by Global Arbitration Review and Who’s Who Legal as a “Rising Star in International Arbitration” for the past four years and in 2022 was named amongst Who’s Who Legal’s “most highly regarded” Future Leaders of Arbitration for the EMEA Region.
 For 2023 he was named as a “global elite thought leader” in the Future Leaders of Arbitration.
 WWL’s commentary notes that Tim is "a stellar advocate," highly regarded for his "larger-than-life character and strong presence in the market."
 Since 2021, Tim has been an Adjunct Associate Professor of Law at the American University, Washington College of Law.